• Skip to main content

 So if interior sensors aren’t all that they’re cracked up to be, what can be said about RV tank monitoring systems with exterior sensors?
 Well, they solve some problems, but certainly not all of them…

-Exterior sensors are essentially the same as interior ones in that they do the same thing: monitor the levels of your various RV tanks.
+Exterior sensors are essentially the same as interior ones as they monitor the levels of your various RV tanks.
 However, these sensors aren’t screwed into your tank, meaning that you don’t have to worry about any holes or potential leaks as the waterproof sealant ages.
+Debris and solid waste also won’t be a worry as they won’t interfere with the sensors.

 If you are exhausted just learning about these tank sensors and their manufacturing issues, you should look at getting a portable waste tank.
 This way, you can empty your tank whenever you need to and don’t have to worry about any false sensor readings getting you down!